NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 Our verdict

-The NEMO Tensor is the most comfortable backpacking sleeping pad we've tested with the best warmth-to-weight ratio we've seen.
-The Tensor Extreme provides plenty of insulation for camping on sub-freezing nights at high altitudes.
-The NEMO Tensor Extreme boasts an R-value of 8.5, making it the warmest, most insulating ultralight pad available while the Tensor All-Season has an R-value of 5.4, besting similar pads on the market.
+The NEMO Tensor provided us plenty of insulation for camping on sub-freezing nights at high altitudes.
+The NEMO Tensor Extreme boasts an R-value of 8.5, making it the warmest, most insulating ultralight pad available.
+The Tensor All-Season has an R-value of 5.4, besting similar 3-season pads on the market.

-The latest iteration improves on earlier versions of the Tensor sleeping pads.
-Unlike other pads out there, both the NEMO Tensor All-Season Ultralight and NEMO Tensor Extreme sleeping pads are quiet when you roll around at night without the potato chip bag crinkling noise.
 The generous 3.5-inch" height provides cushioning from rocks and uneven ground.
 The width feels generous beyond its stated dimensions.
 The Tensor’s divot-shaped baffles prevent you from rolling or sliding.
 And the material has just enough give to remind you of your mattress at home.

-The 2024 version of the NEMO Tensor has become our go-to backpacking sleeping pad for its superior comfort and the insulation it offers at a nearly unbeatable weight.
 The Tensor is the rare piece of gear that is a crowd-pleaser—an insulated backpacking sleeping pad that excels for gram- counting ultralighters and comfort-seeking backpackers alike.

 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission without costing you an extra cent.
 This allows us to create reader-supported objective gear reviews.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.